RenderKit/oidn/doc/api.md

 Type      Format   Name         Default Description
 --------- -------- ----------- -------- ----------------------------------------
 Image     float3   color                input color image (RGB, HDR values in
-                                        [0, +∞), values being interpreted such
+                                        [0, +∞), interpreted such that, after
-                                        that, after scaling with the inputScale
+                                        scaling with the inputScale parameter, a
-                                        parameter, a value of 1 corresponds to a luminance level of 100 cd/m²)
+                                        value of 1 corresponds to a luminance level of 100 cd/m²; directional values
+                                        in [-1, 1])

 Image     float3   output               output image; it can be one of the input
                                         images